filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     c261/paramfetch.go:162  parameter and key-fetching complete
     ```

-    Note that this command may take several minutes to complete.
+    This command may take several minutes to complete.

 1. (**Local network with Fil+**) Build `lotus-shed`:

     ```shell